Causes of arthritis

 And did you know you can even get arthritis from food poisoning or unprotected sex?

-The word arthritis is only partly correct, as well.
-‘Itis’ suggests inflammation, which is not always present.
+The word arthritis is only partly correct, as well. ‘-Itis’ suggests inflammation, which is not always present.

 What causes the joint pain of arthritis?